 Authorized but Unfunded Provisions.
 Additional initiatives are authorized, but have not yet been funded.

 - Improving women’s health.
 Section 2509 charges the HHS Office on Women’s Health with establishing a National Women’s Health Information Center and a Coordinating Committee on Women’s Health.
 The offices of women’s health within various federal agencies must report on their activities related to women’s health, establish goals for their agency, identify projects to be supported, consult with key partners to develop policies, and serve on the coordinating committee.
 Section 2509 authorizes appropriations for fiscal years 2010 through 2014.
 The first report to Congress was released in March 2011.

 - Postpartum depression.
 Section 2952 enables the National Institute of Mental Health to conduct research on the mental health effects of pregnancy—whether it ends in giving birth, miscarriage or abortion.
 The law authorized $3 million for new grants to states in FY 2010 (and sums as necessary for FY 2011 and FY 2012) to provide services to women with or at risk of postpartum depression and their families.

 - Breast cancer in young women.
 Section 10413 creates a public education campaign to be administered by the Centers for Disease Control and Prevention to increase young women’s knowledge of breast health.
 The law calls for an advisory committee, an education campaign for physicians and others, and research on preventing breast cancer in younger women.
 The law authorized $9 million for each fiscal year from 2010 through 2014 to award grants to provide health information from credible sources and substantive assistance directed to young women with breast cancer.

 State Roles in Implementation

-Most operational oral health provisions of the ACA do not require specific state action; however, state policymakers may play several roles, including the following:
+Most provisions in the ACA on women’s health do not require state action; however, lawmakers may consider:

 © 2011 by the National Conference of State Legislatures.
 All rights reserved.